tristanpenman/go-cast/PLAN.md

 ## Local Video Sender

-- Keep local video casting behind the CLI until the sender service layer is stable.
+- Add local video casting after the sender service layer is stable.
 - Finish launch flow for the mirroring receiver app.
 - Implement media transport only after sender UI can reliably select a device and launch an app.